ALLEY DOOR ART & ARTISTS 2020

 Brianne recently revealed her latest body of work at her solo show, Someone You Know.
 She was featured on CBC as an emerging artist.
 Brianne received an award of excellence from the 34th Chelsea International Fine Art Competition (2019).
 She is currently the University of Regina’s Michele Sereda Artist in Residence.

-ARTIST: Clara Chen
+ARTIST: Cyril Chen

 TITLE: Postmodern Bazaar (2020)